Visitante, half of Calle 13, is no more. Meet Cabra.

 NEW YORK (AP) — Calle 13’s Eduardo Cabra is shedding his Visitante persona in a graphic new video that serves as a launch for his solo career and new record label.

-The artist who’s won 28 Grammy and Latin Grammy trophies will now be known simply as Cabra.
+The artist will now be known simply as Cabra.
 The debut is not without some bloodshed.

 In “La Cabra Jala Pal Monte,” filmed pre-pandemic in Argentina and released Friday, a man dressed in black from head to toe and with his face covered cuts Visitante’s throat before taking off his hood to reveal his identity: Cabra himself.

-“Without Cabra there is no Visitante,” sings the 28-time Latin Grammy and Grammy winner from Puerto Rico in the song released on Friday, whose title — literally translated as “The Goat Pulls The Mountain” — borrows from a Latin American saying about the return to one’s origins.
+“Without Cabra there is no Visitante,” sings the 28-time Latin Grammy and Grammy winner from Puerto Rico in the song released on Friday, whose title — literally translated as “The Goat Pulls to the Mountain” — borrows from a Latin American saying about the return to one’s origins.

 “I don’t see it as a death,” the veteran producer told The Associated Press Friday from his studio in San Juan.
 “I see it as Cabra was always there.”